Red Storey: Early life and career

 Born in Barrie, Ontario, Storey was working in a rail yard when he received an offer to play football with the Toronto Argonauts.
 He was on the team for six seasons from 1936 to 1941, winning the Grey Cup in 1937 and 1938.
 During the 1938 Grey Cup game, Storey scored three touchdowns in twelve minutes versus Winnipeg, all in the fourth quarter, to give the Argos the victory.
 After his performance, he received offers from the New York Giants and the Chicago Bears of the National Football League but declined to leave Canada.
 He was forced to retire after suffering a knee injury.

 At the same time he was playing football, Storey was also playing competitive lacrosse.
 In the Ontario Lacrosse Association, he played for Orillia and was an all-star with the Hamilton Tigers in 1941.

 Storey was also a prominent senior men's baseball player and received an offer from the Philadelphia Athletics of the American League.

 As a defenceman, he played hockey in New Jersey for the River Vale Skeeters in 1941.
 Storey then moved to Montreal and joined the Montreal Royals late in the 1941–42 season.

 He played lacrosse for Lachine in 1942 and 1943.
 He later joined the Montreal Canadiens lacrosse team, and was playing there in 1946.

 By the mid-1940s, Storey—in addition to his regular job—was officiating football, lacrosse, and hockey games.
-He officiated for 12 years in the precursor to the Canadian Football League.
+He officiated Big Four football for 12 years (precursor to the Canadian Football League.)